Matthew Somerville’s profile

 - Hamlet, Courtyard Theatre, Stratford-upon-Avon, Royal Shakespeare Company, 5th August (press night) – 15th November 2008

-- A Midsummer Night’s Dream, Courtyard Theatre, Stratford-upon-Avon, Royal Shakespeare Company, 15th May (press night) – 13th November 2008
+- A Midsummer Night’s Dream, Courtyard Theatre, Stratford-upon-Avon and Novello Theatre, London, Royal Shakespeare Company, 15th May (press night) – 13th November 2008

 - Henry VI, Part 1, The Roundhouse, London, Royal Shakespeare Company, 6th (press night) – 24th May 2008